tachtler/FooterMilter/README.md

 [Tachtler's DokuWiki - Postfix CentOS 7 - FooterMilter einbinden (footermilter)](https://dokuwiki.tachtler.net/doku.php?id=tachtler:postfix_centos_7_-_footermilter_einsetzen_footermilter)

-## Coming soon...
+## Installation and Configuration
-Detailed **description of the installation and configuration in English language**, here on GitHub.
+The description of the installation and configuration of **FooterMilter** is divided into the following parts sections:

+   [Prerequisites]

+###Prerequisites